fusioncharts/dev_centre_docs/getting-started/ruby-on-rails/your-first-chart-using-ruby-on-rails.md

 > The example controller we created is `app/controllers/examples_controller.rb`.

-The `fc_json` action is defined to create the angular gauge.
+The `firstwidget` action is defined to create the angular gauge.

 The code of the instance of the chart is given below: